catppuccin/regolith/README.md

 - [Gnome-Terminal](https://github.com/catppuccin/gnome-terminal)

 ## 📝 TODO

-- Gnome terminal themes are still missing.
-- Fix the issue regarding GTK3 themes.
-(The theme is not applied correctly)
 - When changing flavours on the fly, workspaces glyph don't update their colours accordingly until logging out / back in

 ## 💝 Thanks to